 To satisfy this element, it is simply necessary that no determination of guilt has been made against the plaintiff, and the proceedings have ended without such a determination.

-It should be noted it has been held that where a charge had been dismissed, without conviction, pursuant to Section 10 of the Crimes (Sentencing Procedure) Act 1999, this did not constitute a “termination of proceedings favourably to the plaintiff”.
+It should be noted it has been held that where a charge had been dismissed, without conviction, pursuant to a section 10 dismissal or conditional release order of the Crimes (Sentencing Procedure) Act 1999, this did not constitute a “termination of proceedings favourably to the plaintiff”.
 This was because the ultimate order had been preceded by a finding of guilt.

 (3) That the defendant acted without reasonable and probable cause.